 In the mid-1980’s numerous FCPA reform bills included a specific defense under which a company would not be held liable for a violation of the FCPA’s anti-bribery provisions by its employees or agents, who were not an officer or director, if the company established procedures reasonably designed to prevent and detect FCPA violations by employees and agents.
 Such a compliance defense passed the U.S. House, but was never made part of the FCPA’s 1988 amendments.

-Also relevant to the question of whether companies that resolve FCPA enforcement actions are “bad” or “unethical” is the fact that most FCPA enforcement actions (as discussed in a separate Q&A) are based on the conduct of third-parties – even if the third-parties were not properly controlled or engaged through ineffective due diligence procedures.
-Further, certain FCPA enforcement actions are based on successor liability theories whereby an acquiring company is held liable for the acquired company’s FCPA liability.
-(See here for example).
-Finally, given the resolution vehicles typically used to resolve an FCPA enforcement – such as non-prosecution and deferred prosecution agreements (“NPAs” and “DPAs”) (topics discussed in more detail in a separate Q&A), companies subject to FCPA scrutiny often decide it is quicker, more cost efficient, and more certain to agree to such a resolution vehicle than engage in long-protracted litigation with the DOJ or SEC.
-These resolution vehicles do not require the company to plead guilty to anything (or admit the allegations in the SEC context), are not subject to meaningful judicial scrutiny, and do not necessarily represent the triumph of one party’s legal position over the other.
-Rather resolution via such a vehicle often reflects a risk-based decision often grounded in issues other than facts or the law.
-Indeed, a former high-ranking DOJ FCPA enforcement official has stated that given the availability of such alternative resolution vehicles, “it is tempting for the [DOJ], or the SEC since it too now has these options available, to seek to resolve cases through DPAs or NPAs that don’t actually constitute violations of the law”
+Finally, given the resolution vehicles typically used to resolve an FCPA enforcement – such as non-prosecution and deferred prosecution agreements (“NPAs” and “DPAs”) (topics discussed in more detail in a separate Q&A), companies subject to FCPA scrutiny often decide it is quicker, more cost efficient, and more certain to agree to such a resolution vehicle rather than engage in long-protracted litigation with the DOJ or SEC.
+These resolution vehicles do not require the company to plead guilty to anything (or typically admit the allegations in the SEC context), are not subject to meaningful judicial scrutiny, and do not necessarily represent the triumph of one party’s legal position over the other.
+Rather settlement through such a resolution vehicle often reflects a risk-based decision grounded in issues other than facts or the law.
+Indeed, a former high-ranking DOJ FCPA enforcement official has stated that given the availability of such alternative resolution vehicles, “it is tempting for the [DOJ], or the SEC since it too now has these options available, to seek to resolve cases through DPAs or NPAs that don’t actually constitute violations of the law.”

 The Principles of Prosecution, found in the U.S. Attorneys’ Manual, set forth the factors prosecutors “should consider” in determining whether to bring criminal charges against a business organization or negotiate a plea or other agreement (such as an NPA or DPA) with the organization to resolve potential criminal charges.
 Relevant factors include the company’s “willingness to cooperate” in the DOJ’s investigation.
 Simply stated, challenging the DOJ’s enforcement theories, its interpretation of the facts, or to raise valid and legitimate legal defenses is not cooperating with the DOJ’s investigation.
 Given the choice between being criminally indicted (an event that will likely negatively affect the company’s market capitalization and result in other negative collateral consequences) most companies opt to resolve FCPA scrutiny via the resolution vehicles discussed above.

-Q. Can private plaintiffs bring FCPA Cases?
+Q. Can private plaintiffs bring FCPA cases?

 Q. What about the bribe-takers?